BCanals/Push_swap/README.md

 # Push_swap

-:construction::construction: WORK IN PROGRESS :construction::construction:

-This will be the code of the 42 school project "push_swap".
-No surprises here i guess.
+This is the code of the 42 school project "push_swap".
+Eval pending.